From Left to Right

 Concept

-This climate of political division led to the long-term neglect of socially committed and activist artists in art history.
-In Van Links naar Rechts (translated: From Left to Right), Museum Arnhem presents a more inclusive narrative of the Interbellum than ever before.
-Rediscovered progressive artists such as Berthe Edersheim, Harmen Meurs, and Nola Hatterman, who were previously overlooked, are showcased alongside well-known names like Carel Willink, Raoul Hynckes, and Pyke Koch.
+This climate of political division led to socially engaged and activist artists being ignored in art history for a long time.
+In From Left to Right, Museum Arnhem presents a more inclusive picture of the interwar period than ever before.
+Rediscovered progressive artists such as Berthe Edersheim, Harmen Meurs and Nola Hatterman, who were previously overlooked, are juxtaposed in this exhibition with well-known names such as Carel Willink, Raoul Hynckes and Pyke Koch.

-Inspired by the theme of political polarization, we developed a graphic design that visually represents these opposing narratives.
-We employed typography reminiscent of bold headlines in vintage newspapers and activist signs—crucial mediums during this politically charged period.
-The exhibition’s title is literally split in two to emphasize the dichotomy between the two groups of artists.
-Smaller texts throughout the exhibition feature torn edges and typical printer’s marks, creating a subtle link to newspapers and the exhibition title itself.
-This approach resonates deeply with the content of the artworks, as Neo-realism often draws inspiration from everyday life.
-After all, what could be more ordinary than the news?
+Inspired by the theme of political polarization, we developed a graphic design that visually reflects these contradictions.
+We used typography reminiscent of the bold newspaper headlines and activist signs of the time-important communication tools in this politically charged period.
+The title of the exhibition is literally split in two to emphasize the contrast between the different groups of artists.
+Smaller texts in the exhibition have torn edges and printer’s marks, subtly referencing newspapers and the title of the exhibition itself.
+This approach fits closely with the content of the artworks, as neo-realism often draws inspiration from everyday life.
+And what is more mundane than the news?

 Sparkles

 The exhibition design won a Bronze European Design Award 2023.
-The sense of political polarization is further expressed in the exhibition design, particularly in the second space, where one side is painted purple and the other orange.
-The first exhibition area displays selected artworks from before this tumultuous period, featuring only small patches of colored walls to signify that polarization was on the horizon.
-The purple walls have been spray-painted to achieve an authentic, rough effect.
-The colors of the exhibition—purple and orange—are inspired by a political poster from 1944, created by artist Arend Meijer.
-This thoughtful design enhances the overall narrative, allowing visitors to engage with the historical context of the works on display.
+Political polarization is also reflected in the spatial design, especially in the second exhibition space, where one side is painted purple and the other orange.
+The first space shows works from before this turbulent period and contains only minor color accents on the walls to indicate that polarization was imminent.
+The purple walls are spray-painted for a rough, authentic effect.
+The exhibition colors chosen -purple and orange- were inspired by a 1944 political poster designed by artist Arend Meijer.
+This thoughtful design enhances the narrative and invites visitors to delve into the historical context of the exhibited works.

 Less info